sgovindaswamy/Projects-R-/Clinical_trials_analysis/README.md

 Gliomas are the most common primary tumors of the brain.
 They can be graded as LGG (Lower-Grade Glioma) or GBM (Glioblastoma Multiforme) depending on the histological/imaging criteria.
 Clinical and molecular/mutation factors are also very crucial for the grading process.
 Molecular tests are expensive to help accurately diagnose glioma patients.
 In this dataset, the most frequently mutated 20 genes and 3 clinical features are considered from TCGA-LGG and TCGA-GBM brain glioma projects.

 # Methodology
+1) Logistic Regression : IDH1, TP53, PTEN, NF1, PIK3R1, GRIN2A, IDH2 are identified as the significant variables.
+TP53, PTEN, NF1, PIK3R1, GRIN2A mutation genes increases the log-odds of the outcome meaning cancer grade to be classified as GBM.
+IDH1, IDH2 are mutated genes which are negatively associated with the outcome meaning cancer grade is less likely to be classified as GBM.
+2) Multivariable Adaptive Regression Splines :